MILAB-IIT-CV/ATDN_vSLAM/README.md

 ### Config

- Before using the SLAM, a .yaml config file is required in the utils folder.
-Here is an example how config.yaml should look like:
+ Before using the SLAM, a config.yaml file is required in the utils folder.
+Here is an example what it should contain:
  ```yaml
 !!python/object:arguments.Arguments
 alpha: 0.3